deadlyjack/quickpage/readme.md

 #### Rename

-To rename previously added page use below command
+To rename a previously added page use the below command

 ```bash
 : yarn rename-page home about
 ```

-To rename previously added component use below command
+To rename a previously added component use the below command

 ```bash
 : yarn rename-component tile listItem